romainl/idiomatic-vimrc/README.md

 `pack/{arbitrary name}/start/` | Plugins in this directory are enabled automatically at startup `pack/{arbitrary name}/opt/` | Plugins in this directory are enabled manually

-For example, here is my setup:
+For example, here is the author's setup:

-* `$HOME/.vim/pack/bundle/start/` is where I put all my "quality of life" plugins,
+* `$HOME/.vim/pack/bundle/start/` is where he puts all his "quality of life" plugins,
-* `$HOME/.vim/pack/lang/start/` is where I put all my "language support" plugins.
+* `$HOME/.vim/pack/lang/start/` is where he puts all his "language support" plugins.

 While that feature is a clear improvement, it is still *not* an actual plugin manager and you *may* still have to use one if you need one.